webforj/webforj-docs/docs/components/icon.md

 <JavadocLink type="foundation" location="com/webforj/component/icons/Icon" top='true'/>

-Icons are a fundemental part of enhancing the design of the user interface, making it faster for users to scan the screen for actionable items.
+Icons are a fundamental part of enhancing the design of the user interface, making it faster for users to scan the screen for actionable items.
-Using icons in your app creates visual cues for navigation and actions, making it aesthetically appealing.
+Using icons in your app creates visual cues for navigation and actions, which can reduce the amount of text needed and ultimately simplifying the user interface.
 The `Icon` component allows you to choose from three icon pools and also gives you the option to create new ones from scratch.

 :::tip Did you know?